Campaign Chair: Dr. Anita Friedman, USA

 Mr. Sylvan Adams, Israel

 Until his recent move from Montreal to Israel, Sylvan Adams served as President and CEO of Iberville Developments, a firm founded by his father, Marcel Adams, a TAU benefactor and founder of one of Canada’s largest real estate development companies.
 As a proud new oleh, Adams is committed to promoting the very best Israel has to offer the world.
-To this end, Adams has continued his parents’ tradition of philanthropy, supporting an array of causes, notably in education, health sciences and Jewish continuity.
+To this end, Mr. Adams has continued his parents’ tradition of philanthropy, supporting an array of causes, notably in education, health sciences and Jewish continuity.
 He also serves as a Governor of Tel Aviv University.
 The family’s initiatives have had a transformative impact on the Jewish communities of Montreal and Israel.
-Adams holds an MBA from the University of Toronto.
+Mr. Adams holds an MBA from the University of Toronto.
 He is married to Margaret and they are the proud parents of Sarah and her husband Paul, Rachel and her husband Alex, Naomi and Joshua.
-In addition to his business and philanthropic endeavors, Adams is a competitive road and track cyclist, with multiple National and World Championship titles.
+In addition to his business and philanthropic endeavors, Mr. Adams is a competitive road and track cyclist, with multiple National and World Championship titles.

 Mr. Ariel David, Israel